Bayern fret over fitness of Musiala and Sané for Madrid first leg

 Tuchel believes there is a good chance that Konrad Laimer, who was substituted at the weekend with an ankle injury, will be able to play on Tuesday but the situation looks worse for injured centre backs Matthijs de Ligt (knee) and Dayot Upamecano (ankle).

-"This semi-final feels like a final," added Tuchel.
+"This semi-final feels like a final," added Tuchel, who have never lost a semi-final in his managerial career.
 "It's definitely a very big and very resonant game."

 The two clubs have met 26 times in the Champions League and the European Cup.
 This makes it the most played duel in the competition's history.